roeegro/SwimFix/training/README.md

 - To generate the lmdb file, run  `python c_generateLmdbs.py`  to generate the COCO and background-COCO LMDBs.
 The generated
 - We created a [modified LMDB reader](https://github.com/roeegro/SwimmingProject/blob/master/training/utils/lmdb_reader.py) Python module based on [this](https://gist.github.com/bearpaw/3a07f0e8904ed42f376e) git repository in order to check whether the LMDB file was generated successfuly - just run it and it should print the dimension of your data.

+>**Important Note**: As stated in the beginning of this guide, we didn't manage to train a COCO model, which means you will have to run `a_lmdbGetFoot.sh` and `a_lmdbGetMpii.sh` - those scripts will download the required LMDB files and place them in the `dataset` directory.
+As a result, the model will train on the foot and MPII datasets as well.

-By the end of this step you should have `lmdb_coco` and `lmdb_background` folders in the `dataset` folder, each consists of `data.mdb` and `lock.mdb` files which represents the training data that contains at least one person and zero persons respectivly, as a LMDB file.
+By the end of this step you should have `lmdb_coco`,`lmdb_background`,`lmdb_mpii` and `lmdb_coco2017_foot` folders in the `dataset` folder, each folder consists of a `data.mdb` file which represents the data as a LMDB file and a  `lock.mdb` files for synchronization locks (not important).

 ## Training
 In this section we will walk through the training process, assuming you followed the instructions above successfully.